Turkey slaps ad ban on Twitter under new social media law

 On Monday, Facebook Inc joined other companies in saying it would appoint a local representative, but added it would withdraw the person if it faced pressure regarding what is allowed on its platform.

-YouTube, owned by Alphabet Inc’s Google, said a month ago it would abide the new law, which the government says enhances local oversight of foreign companies.
+YouTube, owned by Alphabet Inc’s Google, said a month ago it would abide the new law, which Ankara says enhances local oversight of foreign companies.

+The decisions by Facebook, Google and YouTube leaves them “in serious danger of becoming an instrument of state censorship,” Milena Buyum, Amnesty International’s Turkey Campaigner, wrote on Twitter.
+She called on them to say exactly how they would avoid this.

 In previous months Facebook, YouTube and Twitter had faced fines in Turkey for not complying.
 Companies that do not abide the law will ultimately have their bandwidth slashed, essentially blocking access.